adambozson/higgsml-sklearn/README.md

 6. Click on `Tutorial.ipynb` in the browser to walk through the tutorial.

+## Scripted analysis
+A set of scripts for training and analysis are in the `python` directory.
+From the project directory, run `python python/train.py` to train the default model.
+Then run `python python/analysis.py` to calculate the expected discovery significance.

 ## Troubleshooting
 Make sure the higgsml virtual environment is activated (run `source activate` from the main higgsml-sklearn directory).